 Additionally, many vendors offer software specifically for niche firms:

 Investing in technology created for your exact needs will ensure you meet the unique challenges of your industry.
 For example, let’s say you are an HVAC subcontractor.
-Every time you work on a new project, you have the potential to do the service work for that client when the job is complete— a huge opportunity to create a customer for life.
+Every time you work on a new project, you have the potential to do the service work for that client when the job is complete — a huge opportunity to create a customer for life.
 By choosing HVAC specific software, you know you’ll have the customer relationship and field service management functionality you need to track clients and provide exceptional customer service.

 Construction software allows you to monitor multiple projects, eliminate unnecessary paper processes, and gain insight with advanced analytics.
 This all sounds great, but how do you actually convince the C-Suite it’s time to graduate from manual workflows, spreadsheets, and QuickBooks?
 Let’s take a look at some of the company-wide benefits that you can use as talking points to create software buy-in.

-Founder, President, CEO— no matter their title, the leader of your organization constantly works to minimize risk.
+No matter their title, the leader of your organization constantly works to minimize risk.
 Construction software helps by providing easy access to information in a single place, which leads to increased visibility, better communication, and process standardization.

 Increased visibility means back-office and field data is available from anywhere.
 Performance and project metrics derived from this data is beneficial since it allows companies to shine a light on bottlenecks.
 Once inefficiencies are identified, it’s possible to address them before they cause major project delays or other issues.